J-Ramalho/industRial/docs/7_anova.md

 F-statistic: 13.9 on 4 and 31 DF,  p-value: 1.37e-06
 ```

-The model still presents a reasonably high R-square of 0.64.
-We now apply the anova on this new model:
+Residual standard error is up from 26 to 30 which shows a poorer fit but R-square is only down from 76.5% to 64.1% which is still reasonably high.
+They apply the anova on this new model:

 ```r